Summer Reading

 - We will have a “Did You Really Read?” quiz on both books the 2nd week of school, so make sure to do your reading.

-- We will be writing an essay comparing these books’ messages about truth, so it would be a good idea to annotate for this topic as you read.
+- We will be writing an essay comparing and examining these books’ presentations of parent-child relationships, so it would be a good idea to annotate for this topic as you read.

 Honors English II